ThirdRepublic/CTF-Writeups/CSAW Red 2018/Magic 2/README.md

 By taking the sum of the diagonal, I knew that the magic total was 505.
 By referencing the wiki diagram of Conway's LUX method, I figured out that each 2x2 block was reflected over the Y-axis. <br />
 ![Screenshot](wiki.PNG) <br />
-I completed the rest of the magic square with this obseravation.
+I completed the rest of the magic square with this observation.

 ## Flag
 ```